House backs GOP bill to block EPA rule on tailpipe pollution; slams plan as electric-vehicle mandate

 “President Biden’s rush to green agenda is failing,'' Rodgers said.
 “He wants us all driving EVs — 100% battery electric, not plug-in, not hybrid.
 We don’t agree.”

-Instead of working with Democrats on legislation to lower costs for consumers, protect public health and grow the economy, "the Republican majority is, once again, bringing an anti-clean vehicle bill to the floor as part of their polluters over people agenda,'' Pallone said during floor debate.
+Instead of working with Democrats on legislation to lower costs for consumers or protect public health, “the Republican majority is, once again, bringing an anti-clean vehicle bill to the floor as part of their polluters over people agenda,'' Pallone said during floor debate.

 “This bill would simply prevent the EPA from doing its job,'' Pallone said, accusing House Republicans of "trying to legislate away years of innovation in clean transportation.''